 - Masarykova ZS and MS Velka Bytrice

 - Remedium Praha o.p.s.

 - ZS and MS Kresice

 - Czech radio, Flow & Grow, Vector Certifikace, Partners Financial Services, Primary and Secondary schools Karlovy Vary, Czech Scouts and Guides, Primary School Orlova Lutyne, Primary school Pisnicka Prague, OA and Language school Usti nad Labem, Primary school Caslav, Group of teachers from Prague 1, ZS T.G.Masaryka Rokycany, ZS and MS Becov nad Teplou, ZS Plumlov, okr.
 Prostejov, Praha 4 Posepneho namesti, ZS Bohulavice, OA and Hotel school Trebic, ZS Bílina, Zizkovo nam.
 75, Caslav, Gebauerova, Soukroma ZS, Pasteurova, DD Plesna

 On 3 April, the expert conference "System Changes in Financial Education" was successfully organised.
 Participating national organisations included EFPA CR and yourchance o.p.s.
 The patronage of the GMW was shared by the Ministry of Education and the Ministry of Finance.
 The event was held at the premises of the CNB.

 Mgr.
-Marta Gellová and Jana Merunková, the organizers of GMW in the Czech Republic, presented very satisfactory results of this year’s events.
-Both organizers agreed that mutual cooperation is very good and expressed their commitment to take over the organizational duties of GMW next year.
+Marta Gellová and Jana Merunková, the organisers of GMW in the Czech Republic, presented very satisfactory results of this year’s events.
+Both organisers agreed that mutual cooperation is very good and expressed their commitment to take over the organisational duties of GMW next year.

 2013 Czech Republic Money Week